When she was young, Sara Richert began taking piano lessons and fell in love with them.

 In addition, she built leadership skills through her participation in the Living Leadership program and New Student Orientation, as well as her job as a professional music tutor for Tutoring Services.
 Richert felt honored to give back to the COD community and help students in the same way she was helped.

 In graduating with her Associate in Fine Arts and earning high honors, Richert also was recognized for excellence by the Music faculty during the College’s annual Celebration of Academic Excellence and sang the national anthem during Commencement.
-She plans to pursue a bachelor’s degree in music therapy.
+She transferred to Western Illinois University, where she is pursuing a bachelor’s degree in music therapy.

 “Music is an incredibly strong force that can influence, change and heal so many aspects of society,” she said.
 “I have chosen this path because I deeply believe in the power of music and want to bring it to people who are in need.
 Speaking with COD alumna Beth Blankenship and learning her story has also given me clarity of what it is like to be a music therapist.”